Are we prepared to fight flu and COVID-19 this winter?

 - A postviral syndrome with overlaps with ME/CFS.

 - A new condition unknown until the pandemic.

 Healthcare professionals have been faced with the difficulty of diagnosing and treating long COVID, which is by nature a 'complex, multi-system illness'.
 Resulting from a COVID-19 infection, long COVID can cause a wide range of persistent symptoms.
-These symptoms can appear weeks to months after the initial COVID-19 infection and can even disappear for periods at a time.
+These long COVID symptoms can appear weeks to months after the initial COVID-19 infection and can even disappear for periods at a time.

 The trouble is that these characteristics make long COVID hard to predict.
 But healthcare experts have identified an 'urgent need' to improve the available advice.
 A recent 2021 consensus of 33 experts on the management of long COVID examined the warning signs, treatment options and long-term effects on patients.

 How do you know if you have long COVID?

 If after four weeks of contracting COVID-19 you continue to experience new or fluctuating symptoms, then you may have long COVID.
 Some of the main long COVID symptoms highlighted by the expert panel include:

 - Loss of breath, wheezing, or a hoarse voice.

 - Stomach cramps.

 If you have any of the above symptoms, don't panic.
 Many of these symptoms on their own are quite common and this does not mean that you have long COVID or any other serious illness.
 However, you should consult your GP who will be able to identify any health problems and provide the right care.